WebAssembly/design/Semantics.md

 ### Out of Bounds

 Out of bounds accesses trap.
+If the access is a store, if any of the accessed bytes are out of bounds, none of the bytes are modified.

 ### Resizing